 This post may contain Amazon or other affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

 Your first step is to screen print your design.
-If you haven't tried screen printing with your Cricut, you can learn here: Complete Guide to Screen Printing with Craft Vinyl.
+If you haven't tried screen printing with your Cricut, you can learn here: Beginner's Guide to Screen Printing with Craft Vinyl.

 I set my Easy Press 2 at 320 degrees for 40 seconds.
 Place the Easy Press 2 on your design and start the clock.
 If you have a larger design, you will need to move the press around until all areas of the design have been heated for at least 40 seconds.

 That's it!
 Now your shirt can be washed and dried like normal.
 I recommend washing and drying based on the label in your garment.
 No special modifications are needed once you have properly heat set the ink.

 NOTE: While 320 degrees for 40 seconds has worked great for me, you should always test your settings, especially if you are selling your shirts!

 Why is my design still fading after I heat set it?

 If you notice fading after you've washed your screen printed shirt, there are a couple things to check.